dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

 ### A83.
 V2V Academy - Simulating a Fresh Environment Guide
 - **Description:** A guide for the curator on how to safely simulate a "fresh" development environment to replicate the experience of a new V2V Academy learner, for the purpose of creating accurate tutorials and GIFs.
 - **Tags:** guide, v2v, curriculum, labs, testing, git, dev containers, docker

+### A97.
+V2V Academy - Lab 1 Media Descriptions
+- **Description:** Provides detailed, step-by-step descriptions for the screen recording videos used in Lab 1 of the V2V Academy.
+- **Tags:** v2v, curriculum, lab, documentation, media, accessibility